Westview, Atlanta: Government

 The neighborhood belongs to neighborhood planning unit T (NPU-T) and has an active neighborhood association.
 Westview is in zone 4 of the Atlanta Police Department.

-BeltLine
+Beltline

-The Belt Line passes through the eastern edge of the Westview neighborhood as part of the BeltLine's "Model Mile".
+The Beltline passes through the eastern edge of the Westview neighborhood as part of the Beltline's "Model Mile".
 (See the map displaying the proposed areas.)
-The first trail to be built on the BeltLine, the 2.4-mile West End Trail, was opened in 2008.
+The first trail to be built on the Beltline, the 2.4-mile West End Trail, was opened in 2008.
 It edges the neighborhood of the same name as well as serving Mozley Park and Westview.
 The trail stretches from White Street to Westview Cemetery.
 In Westview the trail is anchored by Enota Park.
 In February 2025, it was announced Enota Park will undergo a $2 million expansion.
 The expansion will include a large pavilion covered by a solar shade structure, an activity field, splash pad, passive gardens, a new playground, recreation areas, walking trails, board walk, large lawn, and a basketball court.
 The expansion is scheduled to be completed in 2026.